ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/client-api/operations/patching/single-document.dotnet.markdown

 {CODE-TABS/}

 {INFO:Cloning, Attachments & Counters}
-The attachments and/or counters from source document will not be copied to the new one automatically.
+The attachments and/or counters from the source document will not be copied to the new one automatically.
 {INFO/}

+---

 ###Increment Counter